dan-ftp/fusion-conclusion/_drafts/2026-09-15-Fusion-Fortnightly-2026-09-15.md

 ## Companies, financing, and commercial development

+[Helion closes Series G at $500 million](https://www.linkedin.com/feed/update/urn:li:activity:7505662477167321088/).
+The Series G was [first reported](https://www.helionenergy.com/newsroom/helion-raises-465-million-series-g-funding-round-to-meet-surging-global-demand-for-power) in early June to be $465 million, so the stragglers have finally sent in their checks.

 [NovaFusionX raises RMB 1.2 billion ($179 million) in a pre-Series A round](https://en.lingang.gov.cn/html/website/lg/English/News1630758253379031042/Updates/2097854259582238722.html).
 They're aiming to have their FRC operating by the end of the year.

 [Kyoto Fusioneering secures $105 million in equity and access to $57 million in debt financing](https://kyotofusioneering.com/en/news/2026/08/24/4350).
 The Series D first close raised ¥16.72 billion of equity alongside ¥9 billion in credit/loan.
 The financing supports UNITY fuel-cycle, blanket, and thermal-system demonstrations and expanded gyrotron production.